oconnor0/fourth-world-srd/content/60-feats/general feats.md

 A specific feat for each skill?
 Which means that a class with a lot of feats could become proficient in every skill.

+**Skilled** Requires: Cognition 13?
+: Gain proficiency in 2/3 skills.

+**Resilient**
+: Gain proficiency in Physical, Evasion, or Mental saves.

+**Exosuit Proficiency**
+: Gain proficiency in the use of exosuits.

 **Armor Proficiency**
 : **Prerequisites.**  None.